Z2gK/hhc24-writeup/Prologue.md

 **FOR SILVER AWARD**, one just needs group the words correctly in all 4 rounds.This can be rather time consuming and would involve a fair bit of guesswork, especially where certain words are unfamiliar or quite technical.

-The solution can be found in the Javascript code for this puzzle.
-Open "Developer mode" in the browser (Firefox is used here, but other mainstream browsers should work similar) and navigate to the code for this game.
+The solution can be found in the Javascript code for this challenge.
+Open "Developer mode" in the browser (Firefox is used here, but other mainstream browsers should work similarly) and navigate to the code for this game.
 This can be found in the "Debugger" tab for Firefox.

 ![Answer to Connections](files/Prologue/elfconnect2.png)

 The wordsets and solution can be found from line 60 onwards.
-The wordsets for each round are found in the `wordSets` array, while the array indices for the rod groups are in the `correctSets` array.
+The wordsets for each round are found in the `wordSets` dictionary, while the array indices for the correct word groups are in the `correctSets` array.

-The `wordSets` array:
+Word list for each round in `wordSets`:

 ```
 const wordSets = {